Medway co-op girls' ski team celebrates historic first MIAA alpine title at Wachusett Mountain with podium victory amid snow.

 Summit High School's Nordic and Alpine ski teams concluded successful seasons with multiple all-state selections and skier of the year awards.
 Coach Eva Hagen received coach of the year honors in both disciplines.
 The achievements followed team championships at the 2026 state events.

-For the second consecutive year, the Concord-Carlisle boys alpine ski team placed second overall in the MIAA Alpine Skiing Championships on February 25.
-The team also ranked first among Massachusetts public schools.
-Theo Remington won the state slalom championship again.
+For the second straight year, the Concord-Carlisle High School boys alpine ski team placed second overall and first among Massachusetts public schools at the MIAA Alpine Skiing Championships on February 25.
+Theo Remington won the state slalom championship again, while the girls team delivered notable individual results.

 من إعداد الذكاء الاصطناعي